karkman/MMB-117_EnvironmentalMicrobiology/Exercises/DataExploration.md

 whoops!
 Good thing we are not studying change of soil water % in response to land use!
-But I wouldn’t build a linear model using soil water % as an explaining variable. non-parametric statistical test would be probably ok.
+But I wouldn’t build a linear model using soil water % as an explaining variable.
+Non-parametric statistical test would be probably ok.

 ``` r